EvanCampbellWeiner/evancampbellweiner/README.md

 **About**

-✨ 21 years old
+✨ 22 years old
-💻 Web Developer since 2019
+💻 Software Developer since 2019
-📚 BSc Honours in Computer Science at Trent University (Graduating June 2022)
+📚 BSc Honours in Computer Science at Trent University (Graduated June 2022)
-🕶️ Started at Amazon as an SE July 2022
+🕶️ Most recently worked at Amazon as a Software Development Engineer

 **Connect**